Legal Representation for Centerville Victims of Big Rig Crashes

 The accident was the type of harm that the statute was designed to prevent.

 People who use this theory still will need to show the causation and damage elements.

 If you succeed in a negligence claim, you can potentially recover a broad range of compensatory damages for both economic and noneconomic losses.
 Economic damages include past and future medical bills, past and future lost wages, the cost of household services, and other out-of-pocket costs.
 Typically, these are supported by documentation, including receipts, invoices, and bills.
 A Centerville truck accident attorney also may retain an expert, such as economist or a doctor, to offer opinions about your future losses.

 Noneconomic damages include mental anguish, loss of consortium, loss of enjoyment of life, and pain and suffering.
 The jury will likely rely on your testimony and the statements of family members to make a subjective assessment of this intangible harm.
 In Tennessee, these types of damages are capped at $750,000 for ordinary injuries, such as broken bones, fractures, minor burns, and bruises.
 Compensation for noneconomic harm is capped at $1 million for catastrophic injuries, like multiple amputations or the wrongful death of a parent with minor children.

 Discuss Your Truck Accident Case with a Centerville Attorney

 Truck accidents in Centerville or surrounding areas in Hickman County can have serious consequences, sometimes involving permanent and life-changing harm.
 People seeking compensation from a big rig driver or his or her employer require the assistance of a lawyer who knows how to pursue these claims.
 It is important for your attorney to be familiar with the regulations promulgated by the Federal Motor Carrier Safety Administration and ways to obtain evidence from trucking companies.
-Schedule a free consultation with Matt Hardin by calling 615-200-1111 or completing our online form.
+Schedule a free consultation with Matt Hardin by calling completing our online form.